syncfusion-content/maui-docs/MAUI/DatePicker/getting-started.md

 ## Set selected date to the Date Picker

-The SfDatePicker control allows you to select the date by using the [SelectedDate] property in [SfDatePicker].
-The default value of the `SelectedDate` is current date.
+The SfDatePicker control allows you to select the date using the [SelectedDate] property in the [SfDatePicker].
+The default value of the `SelectedDate` is the current date.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}